dimitri-nicolo/calico/_includes/v2.1/cnx-mgr-install.md

 {% endif %}

-1. If you want the {{site.prodname}} Manager to listen on a port other than 30003 or you plan to set up a load balancer in front of it, edit the `Service` object named `cnx-manager` as needed.
+1. If you want the {{site.tseeprodname}} Manager to listen on a port other than 30003 or you plan to set up a load balancer in front of it, edit the `Service` object named `cnx-manager` as needed.